 Many people falsely call GNU operating system, Linux because some distributions use Linux as kernel.
 If you see some people talk about a Linux desktop or Linux operating system, they mean GNU operating system with Linux kernel.
 You can also read more about it.

-GNU operating system is software libre.
-Software libre gives you the ability to study, modify, distribute changes, and redistributing the software.
+GNU operating system is free software.
+Free software gives you the ability to study, modify, distribute changes, and redistributing the software.
 These are four essential freedoms that made GNU.

 GNU operating system is about freedom so I always recommend a completely free distro (distribution of GNU).
 My personal favorite is currently Trisquel GNU+Linux.
 It’s a completely free distro that respects your privacy and freedom of software.